FelixHerrmann/FHDiffableViewControllers/README.md

 }
 ```

-Do not forget to register the cell before you call `applySnapshot(_:)` the first time!
+Do not forget to register the supplementary view before you call `applySnapshot(_:)` the first time!

 ```swift
 collectionView.register(CustomHeader.self, forSupplementaryViewOfKind: UICollectionView.elementKindSectionHeader, withReuseIdentifier: "customHeader")